Plan a Digital Event

 ADVOCATE FOR PEOPLE AND PLANET

-From the small discussion over a video chat to the massive audiences on social media and streaming services, billions of people are going online to discuss, learn, advocate and make a difference for each other.
+From the small discussion over a video chat to the massive audiences on social media and streaming services, billions of people are still going online to discuss, learn, advocate and make a difference for each other.

 Below this, you’ll find a basic planning guide and a series of materials to inspire your event.
 Start small or go big — Earth Day is a space for everyone, including you.